mhrons/mhrons.github.io/docs/pv_smooth.md

 - “Better prediction accuracy”: smooth_int = 6 minutes, SE = 0.05
 - "Worse prediction accuracy": smooth_int = 3 minutets, SE = 0.1.

 For each method, the smoothing quality and the rate of accumulation were analyzed by means of LPF orders 1 to 4.
-Filters of different orders are tuned to generate equivalent smoothing effect, provided that the filters of different orders are excited by the measured, optimally shifted input signal (like in IPLPF case).
+Filters of different orders are tuned to generate equivalent smoothing effects, provided that the filters of different orders are excited by the measured, optimally shifted input signal (like in IPLPF case).
 When this tuning rule is followed, increasing the order of the LPF increases its cutoff frequency, while the optimal advance Δt increases only slightly.
 Smoothing of PV power during a day with strong solar intermittency was analyzed by the four above-listed smoothing methods:
-The results of analysis are graphically displayed.
+The results of analysis have been tabelized and plotted.
 The impact of prediction error (see Figure 2, Figure 6) exhibits the following empiric dependencies of the tracking criteria along the OLAP partial dimensions:

 ### Smoothing quality by prediction error

 #### Smoothed predicted signal

 - Changing the value of smooth_int affects the power smoothing quality neither by SPLPF nor by PLPF method, while for all parameter values, the SPLPF method provides worse smoothing than the PLPF method (Figure 3, Figure 4, Figure 7, Figure 8).
-- Lowering the value of smooth_int dramatically increases the accumulation rate by the PLPF method, which is always much larger than the accumulation rate by SPLPF method (Figure 5, Figure 9).
-For some parameter values, the PLPF method even exceeds the accumulation rate induced by the LPF method (Figure 9).
+- Lowering the value of smooth_int dramatically increases the accumulation rate by the PLPF method, which is always much greater than the accumulation rate by SPLPF method (Figure 5, Figure 9).
+With the worse prediction accuracy, the PLPF method even exceeds the accumulation rate induced by the LPF method (Figure 9).
 In the SPLPF method, the accumulation rate increases only slightly and much more slowly than in the PLPF method.

 #### Random error in predicted values